dieterich-lab/stackit_cost_monitoring/README.md

 The source code is not needed after installation.
 To get exactly the same versions as used during development, use poetry instead of pip.

-### Option 2: OS packages for the dependencies

-If you prefer to manage the dependencies via your OS package manager, you can install them e.g. on Debian like this:
+**OS packages for the dependencies:** If you prefer to manage the dependencies via your OS package manager, you can install them e.g. on Debian like this:

 ```shell
 apt-get install python3-jwt python3-pydantic